practicald2t/practicald2t.github.io/pages/shared_task_evaluation_script.md

 2. [(Optionally) Look at how we added the shared [task datasets](https://github.com/kasnerz/factgenie/pull/35#issue-2384606283) in the section `How to evaluate the existing outputs?`
 3. At the same [PR](https://github.com/kasnerz/factgenie/pull/35#issue-2384606283) look at the section `How to evaluate the existing outputs?` and learn how to run the `factgenie run-llm-eval` command
 4. Finally, look how you can add your model outputs to factgenie so you can run `factgenie run-llm-eval` on your model output.
 Here is [the example](https://github.com/kasnerz/factgenie/pull/35/files#r1665339740) for _mistral_ model.
-    For your outputs by your `awesome_model` which you used to generate outputs for `st24-gsmarena` `dev` split you need to create file  `factgenie/outputs/st24-gsmarena/dev/awesome_model.json` with the [structure described in the example](factgenie/outputs/st24-gsmarena/dev/mistral.json).
+    For your outputs by your `awesome_model` which you used to generate outputs for `st24-gsmarena` `dev` split you need to create file  `factgenie/outputs/st24-gsmarena/dev/awesome_model.json` with the [structure described in the example](factgenie/outputs/st24-gsmarena/dev/mistral.json):

+    The following structure is required for the LLM output file

+    ```
+    {
+        "setup" {
+            "id": "mistral",
+            "model": "mistral"
+        },
+        "generated": [{"out": "first llm output}, {"out": "second llm output"}, ..., {"out": "Last llm output"}]
+    }
+    ```
+    The rest of the fields are ignored by _factgenie_.
+In this case, the rest of the fields were used by https://github.com/kasnerz/quintd to generate the `mistral.json` file and to obtain the LLM outputs based on the dataset inputs.